oculoplastic surgeon

 Symptoms

-Many individuals do not have noticeable or alarming symptoms, unless Drooping of the eyelid occurs rapidly as would occur in some concerning medical conditions.
-Others notice an improvement in visual quality by raising their eyelids with the muscles of their forehead or with their fingers.
+Many individuals with ptosis do not experience noticeable or concerning symptoms unless the eyelid drooping occurs suddenly, which may indicate a more serious medical condition.
+Some people notice an improvement in their vision by lifting their eyelids using the muscles in their forehead or with their fingers.

 Treatment

-To improve the position of the eyelids a thorough examination needs to be performed in order to find the underlying cause of ptosis.
-After the underlying cause is determined, A treatment plan can be recommended.
-This plan may include conservative management or possible surgery to help improve vision.
+To improve eyelid position, a thorough examination is necessary to identify the underlying cause of ptosis.
+Once the cause is determined, a treatment plan can be developed, which may involve conservative management or, in some cases, surgery to enhance vision.

 What are lower eyelid Malpositions?(ectropion/entropion)